bigsql/plprofiler/doc/installation.md

 * `postgresqlXX-plprofiler-client` - the Python package with commandline wrapper
 * `postgresqlXX-plprofiler` - the meta-package installing both

 On a PostgreSQL server you would normally install via the meta-package.
-The separate `plprofiler-server` package is provided for installations where one intentionally does not provide debugging or testing utilities.
+The separate `postgresqlXX-plprofiler-server` package is provided for installations where one intentionally does not provide debugging or testing utilities.

 The **postgresqlXX-plprofiler-client** package is intended for developer workstations that do not have the PostgreSQL server itself installed.